Skip to contents

 plot(results) # \dontrun{}

-#> Error in eval(expr, envir, enclos): object 'results' not found
+#> Error: object 'results' not found